North Carolina Recording Laws: Consent Rules and Penalties

 Recording Government Meetings

-North Carolina’s Open Meetings Law (N.C.
+North Carolina's Open Meetings Law (N.C.
 Gen. Stat. § 143-318.10 et seq.) requires most government meetings to be open to the public.
-Recording of public meetings is generally permitted.
+Under § 143-318.14, any person may photograph, film, tape-record, or otherwise reproduce any part of a meeting required to be open.
 You can record:

 - City council meetings